Discrete-time maximally superintegrable systems and deformed symmetry algebras: the Calogero-Moser case: Introduction

 In many instances, in the limit $h\to0^{+}$ a symplectic map~\eqref{eq:qpd} becomes a system of Hamiltonian equations.
 In such a case, we say that the symplectic map~\eqref{eq:qpd} is a \emph{discretization} of the underlying system of Hamiltonian equations.
 In particular, if the Hamiltonian system is (super)integrable, and so its discretization, we will say that the latter is a \emph{(super)integrable discretization}, see for instance~\cite{surisProblemIntegrableDiscretization2003}.
 We underline that preserving the superintegrable nature of a continuous Hamiltonian system is a very delicate task.
-Indeed, a symplectic map can be just an integrable discretization of a superintegrable system, as highlighted in the case of the rational anisotropic caged oscillator~\cite{Evans2008} in~\cite{GubLat_sl2}.
+Indeed, a symplectic map can be simply non-integrable, or integrable (but not superintegrable) discretization of a continuous superintegrable system, as highlighted in the case of the rational anisotropic caged oscillator~\cite{Evans2008} in~\cite{GubLat_sl2}.
 This is because, in general, the problem of discretization is ill-posed, in the sense that it does not admit a unique solution, and that different discretizations can have different properties, see also~\cite{LeviMartinaWinternitz2015}.